mrballistic/bejeweled-ai/README.md

 ### 🎮 Player Mode
 - Drag-and-drop or click-to-swap mechanics with visual feedback
 - Touch support for mobile devices
-- Score tracking and time-based gameplay
+- Score tracking with combo and chain reaction multipliers
 - Animated match and cascade effects
 - Hint system for finding possible moves
 - Special gems and power-ups